 Do not even think about serving cricket tea without a range of cakes and scones.
 The sandwiches are great, the savories important, but the cakes and scones are essential.

 The scones and cakes will also be the components of your tea to engender the most competition.
-A featherlight sponge, well-risen fruity scones with a dollop of home-made jam...the pressure is on!
+Attempt a featherlight sponge or well-risen fruity scones with a dollop of home-made jam and the pressure is on.
 Don't let this competitiveness put you off, it's usually well-meant and part of the banter around any British tea time.

 05 of 05

 There are no major prizes for guessing which drinks are served at a cricket tea.
 Of course, it's tea, and lots of it.
 You will not be thanked for serving "fancy" tea, either.
 Stick to plain black tea and leave Earl Grey and fancier teas as an option.
 Don't forget, you will need a large teapot.